The Time is Now

 National Council of Juvenile and Family Court Judges (NCJFCJ)

 The NCJFCJ is one of the largest and oldest judicial membership organizations in the nation, serving an estimated 30,000 professionals in the juvenile and family justice system including judges, referees, commissioners, court masters and administrators, social and mental health workers, police, and probation officers.
 The mission of the National Council of Juvenile and Family Court Judges is to provide all judges, courts, and related agencies involved with juvenile, family, and domestic violence cases with the knowledge and skills to improve the lives of the families and children who seek justice.
-As part of the QIC-CT, the NCJFCJ is committed to advancing judicial understanding of recommended dependency court practice, infants, toddlers, and families in the court system, and judicial leadership for systems change.
+The NCJFCJ is committed to advancing judicial understanding of recommended dependency court practice, infants, toddlers, and families in the court system, and judicial leadership for systems change.

 RTI International is one of the world’s leading research institutes, dedicated to improving the human condition by turning knowledge into practice.
 Our staff of more than 3,700 provides research and technical services to governments and businesses in more than 75 countries in the areas of health and pharmaceuticals, education and training, surveys and statistics, advanced technology, international development, economic and social policy, energy and the environment, and laboratory testing and chemical analysis.